 Beech bark container

-I have never worked with Beech bark until now, and im sure most of you havnt either.
-Have i made a new discovery!?
-I was walking through the woods and i saw a falen branch from a Beech Tree.
+I was walking through the woods and came across a fallen branch from a Beech Tree.
 It had been there some time and had dried out.
-The bark had come away from the wood in curved sheets:
+The bark had come away from the wood in curved sheets The bark is hard and fairly strong like board when dry.

-You may wish to cut a test piece of bark to try out techniques on like i did.
-I also found that it was really easy to drill neat wholes just with the tip of your knife.
+You can always test your cutting methods on some spare bark.
+I also found that it was really easy to drill neat holes just with the tip of a knife.

-Ok, to start off, select a piece of bark with a good curve in it (like a gutter) Then cut this into a length from which you can make the sides of the container.
-You can shave off the outer dark bark with your knife to reveal an orangey blown bark beneath.
+To start select a piece of bark with a good curve in it (like a gutter) Then cut this into a length from which you can make the sides of the container.

-Cut two side peices from this of an equal length.
+Cut two side pieces of an equal length.
 Then glue them together with strong wood glue like so:

 I used masking tape to hold the sides tightly together.